top of page

 🌾 Mild Winter Regions (Zones 6–7)

-• Plant bare-root fruit trees (if ground isn’t frozen)
+• Plant bare-root fruit trees (if the ground isn’t frozen)

 • Prep beds for early spring planting